Hidnish/Milestone-Project-1-ShutterSpeedi/README.md

 * To provide examples of the artist's style of photography.
 * Attract clients by facilitating user-provider communication in the contact section.

-Customer goals for the webiste:
+Customer goals for the website:

 * To find a photographer to hire for high quality photoshoots.
 * To collaborate with the artist.